google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 ---

-**Practice A [Example]** {.big}
+**Practice A [Example]**

 Hello Imani,

 I hope you’re having a great Friday.

 It was so nice to meet you at the Code For Good Hackathon and chat about trends in AI.
 After our conversation, I found this article about how Fortnite uses Artificial Intelligence and Analytics to make the game more fun, which reminded me of our conversation about Gaming and AI.
 I thought you’d find it interesting, so I figured I’d pass it along.

 Again, I really enjoyed meeting you and I’m looking forward to keeping in touch.
 Don’t hesitate to reach out if you want to get together and bounce around some more ideas about click-worthy article titles.
 I’d love that!

 Hope to hear from you,

 Josh

 <!--
-Here, we went with an article to keep the conversation going - a great option if you aren’t sure of exact next steps, but want to keep the conversation open and add this person to your professional network.
+Here, we went with an article to keep the conversation going - a great option if you aren’t sure of the exact next steps, but want to keep the conversation open and add this person to your professional network.
 You could also make your “ask” to pass along your resume.
 We’ll see an example next that simply asks for an informational meeting as a next step.
 -->

 ---

-**Practice B - when you are requesting an informational interview** {.big}
+**Practice B - Requesting an Informational Interview**

 You don’t just want to connect with this person—you want to learn from them.
-You’re eager to setup an informational interview (or even a more informal coffee date or email chat) where you can come prepared with a list of questions you want answers to.
+You’re eager to set up an informational interview (or even a more informal coffee date or email chat) where you can come prepared with a list of questions you want answers to.

 What do we want to keep in mind as we write this email?